primus/primus/README.md

 automatically use the `x-forwarded-for` headers.
 This way you will always have the address of the connecting client and not the ip address of your proxy.

+*Please note that the `port` is probably out of date by the time you're going to read it as it's retrieved from an old request, not the request that is active at the time you access this property.*

 #### spark.query

 The `spark.query` contains the query string you used to connect to server.
 It's